 The Company continues to focus its attention on its food retailing business, with an emphasis on execution and innovation, and investment in retail stores, distribution centres and e-commerce.
-Over the last three fiscal years, Sobeys has continued to grow and develop as a leading Canadian grocery retailer and food distributor.
-Sobeys continues to make progress on its major strategic initiatives, including FreshCo expansion, Farm Boy expansion and the online grocery home delivery service Voilà.
+The Company is focused on its its priorities through continued investments in renovations, an expanded focus on digital and data, and driving efficiency and cost effectiveness in its network.
+Over the last three fiscal years, Sobeys has continued to grow and develop as a leading Canadian grocery retailer and food distributor, and made progress on its major strategic initiatives, including FreshCo expansion, Farm Boy expansion and the online grocery home delivery service Voilà.

-Sobeys has made significant investments during the three year period ended May 7, 2022 to support growth and development, through property, equipment, investment property purchases and intangibles, excluding corporate acquisitions, totalling approximately \$2.0 billion.
+Sobeys has made significant investments during the three year period ended May 6, 2023 to support growth and development, through property, equipment, investment property purchases and intangibles, excluding corporate acquisitions, totalling approximately \$2.2 billion.